DATASCI 385 - Experimental Methods

 • Respondents read a vignette about lynchings in Brazil and were asked to choose between 5 pairs of profiles

-• The profiles included the information above and was about hypothetical scenarios
+• The profiles included the information above and were about hypothetical scenarios

 Results